liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/02-upgrading-customization-modules.markdown

 [`overrides`](https://github.com/liferay/liferay-blade-samples/tree/master/liferay-workspace/overrides)
 sample projects.

-Getting a customization module running on @product-ver@ takes two steps:
+Getting a customization module running on @sharepoint-ver@ takes two steps:

-1. Adapt your code to @product-ver@'s API using the Liferay Upgrade Planner.
+1. Adapt your code to @sharepoint-ver@'s API using the Liferay Upgrade Planner.
 When you ran the planner's *Fix Upgrade Problems* step, many of the existing issues were autocorrected or flagged.
 For any remaining errors, consult the [Resolving a Project's Dependencies](/docs/7-2/tutorials/-/knowledge_base/t/resolving-a-projects-dependencies)